 Online learning presents an opportunity for flexibility; however, a discipline to maintain connection to the course is required; therefore, communication is essential to successful learning.
 Check your messages daily.
 Instructors are checking messages daily Monday-Friday to be sure to answer any questions that may arise from you.
-It is important that you do the same so you do not miss any pertinent information from us.
+It is important that you do the same, so you do not miss any pertinent information from us.

-Holidays:

-During the following holidays, all administrative and instructional functions are suspended, including the grading of exams and issuance of transcripts.
+Holidays: During the following holidays, all administrative and instructional functions are suspended, including the grading of exams and issuance of transcripts.

-New Year's Day Easter Memorial Day Independence Day Labor Day Thanksgiving weekend Christmas Break
+New Year's Day

+Easter

+Memorial Day

+Labor Day

+Christmas Break